What Percent Of College Students Graduate With Honors, You’ve worked really hard. You didn’t get your degree by slacking off.

 How To Get An Honors Degree

-To graduate with honors, the first thing I recommend is that you look into each school’s requirements.
+To graduate with honours, the first thing I recommend is that you look into each school’s requirements.

 Despite the fact that no two schools are comparable, there are many similarities.